 It is feasible to do this with some precision, but it requires specialized training that most police departments don't include within their training process.

-Anything you say to the police can make it into the report, and probably will, and can be held against you later in the insurance claim or lawsuit process.
-As much as you should not admit fault to the other driver, you must watch what information is relayed to the police and what you sign.
+Anything you say to the police can make it into the report and be held against you later in the insurance claim or lawsuit process.
+Do not admit fault to the other driver, watch what information you relay to the police, and be aware of what you sign.

-If you were in a vehicle crash, The Brown Firm has the best legal representation for your accident injury case.
+If you were in a vehicular crash, contact The Brown Firm to provide the best legal representation for your accident injury case.